• About

 flour tortilla being charred over a gas burner.

-🥑 Topping Suggestions
+🥑 Fajita Topping Ideas

 When it comes to toppings for fajita tacos, the sky's the limit!
 Here are several suggestions: